koffermann/CS210/README.md

 <br>
 <br>
 <b> 3.
 Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on? </b>
-<br><i> If I could enhance my code, I would take my professor's feedback and do a better job at formatting.
-I think adding more care to  </i>
+<br><i> If I could enhance my code, I would take my professor's feedback and improve the program's formatting.
+Putting more care into the layout of the menu would make navigation easier for the users.</i>
 <br>

-# Which pieces of the code did you find most challenging to write, and how did you overcome this?
-What tools or resources are you adding to your support network?
+<b> 4.
+Which pieces of the code did you find most challenging to write, and how did you overcome this?
+What tools or resources are you adding to your support network? </b>
-<b> 2.
-What did you do particularly well? </b>
 <br><i> I believe </i>
 <br>